 The Young Lukács by Lee Congdon

-Georg Lukács: His Life in Pictures and Documents compiled by Éva Fekete, by Éva Karádi
+Georg Lukács: His Life in Pictures and Documents compiled by Éva Fekete and Éva Karádi

-Georg Lukács, Karl Mannheim und der Sonntagskreis edited by Éva Karádi, by Erzsébet Vezér, Translated from the Hungarian by Albrecht Friedrich
+Georg Lukács, Karl Mannheim und der Sonntagskreis edited by Éva Karádi and Erzsébet Vezér, Translated from the Hungarian by Albrecht Friedrich

-Georg Lukács: Selected Correspondence, 1902–1920, dialogues with Weber, Simmel, Buber, Mannheim, and Others selected, edited, translated, and annotated by Judith Marcus, by Zoltán Tar, with an introduction by Zoltán Tar
+Georg Lukács: Selected Correspondence, 1902––1920, dialogues with Weber, Simmel, Buber, Mannheim, and Others selected, edited, translated, and annotated by Judith Marcus and Zoltán Tar, with an introduction by Zoltán Tar

 Robert M. Adams (1915-1996) was a founding editor of the Norton Anthology of English Literature.
 He taught at the University of Wisconsin, Rutgers, Cornell and U.C.L.A.
 His scholarly interested ranged from Milton to Joyce, and his translations of many classic works of French literature continue to be read to this day.